 And everyone loved the sweet potato recipe from Kelly.
 I have to admit the food really looked nice on the cutting boards.

 And once everyone had their dinner we all gave thanks to the Lord for helping Savanna through nursing school and for the food.

+The whole party was a big hit and so much fun.
+Especially with our nursing school graduate.
 It really was a special evening for everyone and especially our new nurse.
-But before we close down this party let’s talk about the fastest and easy way to tear down the decorations.
+But before we close down this party let's talk about the fastest and easy way to tear down the decorations.